rpede/MobileProgramming24/_interactivity/photos.md

 flutter pub add camera
 ```

+Open pubspec.yaml again.
 Notice that `camera` got added to pubspec.yaml file.
-Since we didn't specify a version it added the latest.
+Since we didn't specify a version, it added the latest.

 If you want to run the app on a iPhone then you will need to add the following
 to `ios/Runner/Info.plist`.